Which bed to choose for a baby?

 OLIVER FURNITURE Junior Wood Mini+ Bed, Oak

-Oeuf NYC Lit Junior Classic Children's Bed - Walnut
+OEUF NYC Classic Junior Child Bed - Walnut

-LEANDER Evolving Baby Bed, Classic 0 -7 Years, White
+LEANDER Evolutive Baby Bed, Classic 0 -7 Years, White

-VIPACK White Evolutive Jumper 90 X 140 Cm
+VIPACK Jumper Evolutive Bed White 90 X 140 Cm

-The daybed is a multifunctional piece of furniture: it serves as a bed at night and as a sofa during the day.
+The bench bed is a multifunctional piece of furniture: it serves as a bed at night and a sofa during the day.
 This format is particularly suitable for older children or small spaces, while adding a nice decorative touch.

 - Ideal for older children's rooms or small spaces.